Beautiful yogis and yoginis,

 We're going to close our practice with a nice,

-Gentle shavasana.
+Gentle Shavasana.

-So go ahead and lay flat on your mat,
+So go ahead and lay flat on your mat.

-We want to bring our inhales with an inflate and rising of the belly.
+With an inflate and rising of the belly.

-With the exhales,
+With the exhales we deflate,

 The belly goes down.

-Of being present.
+Of being alive.

 And I'm going to read out to you a quote by Ed Cartola,

-Famous author of Power of Now.
+The popular famous author of Power of Now.

 He says,